Index of Economic Freedom: Ratings

-Since the creation of the index in 1995, the score for world economic freedom has increased, rising 2.6 points up to 2008.
-In 2011 the score had decreased from the 2008 score of 60.2 to 59.7, which represents an increase of 2.2 points since 1995.
-The Economic Freedom score improved for 117 countries, the majority of countries included in the index, which were mainly developing and emerging market economies.
-With the exception of Europe and North America, there were increased levels of freedom recorded in all regions, with the greatest improvement shown in Sub-Saharan Africa.
+Between 1995, the first edition of the Index, and 2008, the score for world economic freedom has increased, rising 2.6 points, according to the Index.

+Between 2008 and 2011, however, the score decreased 60.2 to 59.7, though the 2011 score represents an increase of 2.2 points since the first edition in 1995.
+The economic freedom score improved for 117 countries, the majority of countries included in the index, which were mainly developing and emerging market economies.
+In 2011, with the exception of Europe and North America, there were increased levels of freedom recorded in all regions, with the greatest improvement shown in Sub-Saharan Africa.
 The top five "free" economies identified by the 2011 index were Hong Kong, Singapore, Australia, New Zealand, and Switzerland, each scoring over 80 on the economic freedom grading scale.
-Since the Index was created in 1995, Hong Kong has been the top performing economy.

-In 2011, the United States dropped to 9th place behind such countries as Denmark, Canada, and first-place Hong Kong.
-The Heritage Foundation has pointed to increases in government spending as the reason for the United States' decline, and according to data from the 2011 index, the growth rates of countries with the highest levels of government spending were 4.5 points lower, on average, than countries where government spending was under control.
-In their "Executive Highlights" of index results, the Heritage Foundation stated that "high levels of government spending in response to the global economic turmoil have not resulted in higher economic growth".
+Also in 2011, the United States dropped to 9th place in the Index, falling behind Denmark, Canada, and first-place Hong Kong, which ranked first in every issue of the Index from 1995 until 2019.
+The Heritage Foundation pointed to increases in government spending as a primary reason for the United States' decline in its ranking.
+According to data from the 2011 Index, the growth rates of countries with the highest levels of government spending were 4.5 points lower, on average, than countries where government spending was under control.
+In their "Executive Highlights" of index results in 2011, the Heritage Foundation wrote that, "high levels of government spending in response to the global economic turmoil have not resulted in higher economic growth".

-The results from the 2012 index showed an overall decline in global economic freedom; according to The Heritage Foundation, the average score in its ranking was the second lowest of the last ten years.
-In particular, the U.S. dropped to 10th place in the ranking, and has now fallen three places since 2008, when it was 7th.
-A report issued by the Foundation stated that government spending was the cause of the decline, and had "not only failed to arrest the economic crisis, but also - in many countries - seems to be prolonging it".
+In 2012, results from the Index showed an overall decline in global economic freedom; according to The Heritage Foundation, the average score in its ranking was the second- lowest of the last ten years.
+The U.S. dropped to 10th place in the 2012 ranking, falling three places since 2008, when it was seventh.
+A report issued by the Heritage Foundation stated that government spending was the cause of many countries' declines, and that the spending had "not only failed to arrest the economic crisis, but also – in many countries – seems to be prolonging it".
 According to the report, activity in the private sector is threatened by the greater government spending, which has increased public debt and led to more bureaucracy.

-Countries that shared the same rank received a tie score.
+Hong Kong

+For 25 consecutive years, from 1995 to 2019, Hong Kong was ranked the world's most free economy by the Index.

+In 2021, however, after the Hong Kong national security law was implemented, the Heritage Foundation dropped Hong Kong and Macau as independent entities in the Index, writing that, "developments in recent years have demonstrated unambiguously that those policies are ultimately controlled from Beijing".
+The 2019 Index ranked the level of economic freedom in China low, 107th among the 178 ranked in the report.